 3. Announcements and Remarks

-Graduate Council Chair – Debra Marquart Comments about Admissions Portal: Window is small – need to scroll a lot; Labelling is limited and repetitive; Letter of recommendation form is not easy to use and very different from other university forms; Two graduate programs in one application- English and History; Window arrangement is difficult to use.
+Graduate Council Chair – Debra Marquart Comments about Admissions Portal: Window is small – need to scroll a lot; Labeling is limited and repetitive; Letter of recommendation form is not easy to use and very different from other university forms; Two graduate programs in one application- English and History; Window arrangement is difficult to use.
 Chemistry has its own application system and it works well.
 Why can’t the University get a new system?
 Problems with POSC: Can we divide out committee approval?
 Strand commented that major changes or new systems may not be implemented until the start of the new ERP system.
 Changes to the Recommendation Letter form for the graduate application are being looked at by Admissions.

 Associate Provost and Graduate Dean – David Holger An e-mail was distributed regarding the FSLA injunction.
 All salary changes were rolled back.
 Post docs can keep payments already made.
 New letter of intents will be honored.
 Iowa State was mandated to follow guidelines set by the State of Iowa.
 A proposed new minimum stipend level has been set for July 2017.
 Post Docs have received information from Human Resources and Dave has met with Post Doc Association.
 The new student onboarding task force will be meeting for the first time this week.
 This will include Graduate Student onboarding.